-If you want to standout in your job, put extra efforts to complete your tasks.
+If you want to stand out in your job, put extra effort to complete your tasks.
 Do not limit your thinking.
 Go beyond the given requirements both in backward and forward directions.
 Give people pleasant surprises by providing something they are not expecting.

 6. Never Giving Up

 UX design is a subjective thing.
 People will criticize you and your ideas.
 They will try to empower you with their opinions.
 Take their feedback positively.
 See what can be improved in your work.